 How else would you know if the training plan which you so carefully designed and implemented is actually showing results?
 Metrics are a standard of measurement which is used to assess the performance of your employees based on what they have learned and their ability to apply it skillfully.

 It is important for an employer to know how the employee perceives the training and if it really is helping them improve their skills and knowledge.
 Based on this information, you can make modifications to the existing training module.

 It is admittedly a difficult task, but there are multiple ways to track employee training metrics to measure the effectiveness of your training program.

-Given below are 7 Employee Training Metrics HR Experts Track:
+Top 7 Employee Training Metrics That HR Experts Track -

 1. Track the Time Taken to Complete the Course: